Overview of General Call for Presentations

-Please ensure that the information submitted is accurate and appropriately formatted according to these guidelines.
-This information is included in the Conference Program and on the website.
-Please review and proof your submission for formatting, spelling, and capitalization.
-Submissions with these errors and/or non-adherence to the procedures and guidelines will NOT be sent for review.
+Ensure the information submitted is accurate and appropriately formatted according to these guidelines.
+Review and proof your submission for formatting, spelling, and proper capitalization as this information is in the Conference Program and posted on the website.
+Submissions with these errors and/or non-adherence to the procedures and guidelines may NOT be considered for review.

-Limit the title to 75 characters or less.
-The title of the paper must be concise, descriptive and accurately describe the content of the paper.
-The use of "catchy phrases" is not permitted.
-The use of CSUN or the conference name in your title is not permitted.
+Limit the title to 60 characters or less.
+The title of the presentation must be concise, descriptive and accurately describe the content of the presentation.
+The use of "catchy phrases", "CSUN" or the conference name in your title is not permitted.
 Please do not use all capitals in your title.

-All speakers must be listed on the submission and the extended abstract.
-(We will not “pull” authors’ names from the extended abstract.)
-Only speakers will receive Speaker Registration notices.
-Please do not include any suffixes or titles in the speakers’ names and do not use all capitals.
-There is a maximum of five (5) speakers on a submission.
+All presenters who will be presenting at the conference must be listed on the submission.
+Only those listed will receive Presenter Registration notices.
+Please do not include any suffixes or titles in the presenters' names and do not use all capitals.
+There is a maximum of five (5) presenters on a submission.

-Speakers cannot be listed on more than three (3) submissions; speakers cannot present more than three (3) sessions.
+Presenters cannot be listed on more than three (3) submissions; presenters cannot present more than three (3) sessions.

-Every speaker must pay the Speaker Registration fee by 3:00 PM (PST) Tuesday, December 18.
-(Exhibitor complimentary registrations are NOT VALID for Speaker Registration fees.)
+Every Presenter must pay the Presenter Registration fee by 3:00 PM (PST) Tuesday, December 17.
+(Exhibitor complimentary registrations are NOT VALID for Presenter Registration fees.)

-Speakers who have not registered will not be listed in the program or on the website, and may not present at the CSUN AT Conference.
-Sessions with no registered speakers will be cancelled.
-No addition of speakers will be permitted after Speaker Registration has concluded.
+Only presenters who have registered will be listed in the program and on the website, and may present at the CSUN AT Conference.
+Sessions with no registered presenters will be cancelled.

-Chose one field that best fits your paper.
+Choose one Topic that best fits your presentation.

-Choose up to three topics that best fit your paper.
-If the topic is not listed, please indicate "Other”.
+Choose up to three keywords that best fit your presentation.
+If the keyword is not listed, please indicate "Other".

-It is vital that the 25 word description reflect the content of the presentation.
-The abstract should include the basic content of the proposed session, the method for information delivery, and the source of the information.
-Please do not use all capitals in your abstract.
+It is vital that the 25-word description accurately reflect the content of the presentation.
+The summary should include the basic content of the proposed session, the method for information delivery, and the source of the information.
+Please do not use all capitals in your summary.